ikinsella/locaNMF/README-docker.md

 LocaNMF and all dependency have already been installed.
 In the terminal, LocaNMF can be used as normal python package.

-Jupyterlab-lab server can be started by
+Jupyterlab-lab server can be started by executing the following,
 ```
+cd /root
 jupyter-lab --no-browser --ip 0.0.0.0 --allow-root &
 ```